caro46/Tetraploid_project/Sex_linked_region.md

 blastn -evalue 1e-1 -query /work/cauretc/tropicalis_v9/Xtropicalis_v9_repeatMasked_scaffold_622.fa -db /work/cauretc/laevis_genome/Xla_v91_repeatMasked_soft_blastable -out /work/cauretc/tropicalis_v9/Xtropicalis_v9_repeatMasked_scaffold_622_Xlaev91_soft_e1_nomaxtarget -outfmt 6
 blastn -evalue 1e-1 -query /work/cauretc/tropicalis_v9/Xtropicalis_v9_repeatMasked_scaffold_622.fa -db /work/cauretc/laevis_genome/Xla_v91_genome_HARDmasked_blastable -out /work/cauretc/tropicalis_v9/Xtropicalis_v9_repeatMasked_scaffold_622_Xlaev91_hard_e1_nomaxtarget -outfmt 6
 ```

+29/03: some additional notes about `scaffold262360`: if directly blasted against *X.laevis* reference genome: better match for 7L but the alignment is only about 51bp in length, however when looking what is around this region we find `moxd2p.L`, the same gene present on `scaffold622` of *X.tropicalis* on which the scaffold matches the best with an alignment 547bp (`moxd2p` is the closest annotated gene on `scaffold622` of *tropicalis* from where the allpath scaffold falls)...

 ## Other options
 ### Bewick's primers
 At that point there are some stuff that I would try (need to see with BE):